hbctraining/main/registrations/AllFunders_Intro-to-R.md

 Priority is given to Harvard Quad and DF/HCC researchers, who are subsidized for this workshop at a price of $50.
 Others interested in our workshops can find [our prices here](https://bioinformatics.sph.harvard.edu/workshop-pricing) and should register below.

-NOTE: You will not have a reserved seat for this workshop until you pay the registration fee.
+> **NOTE**: _You will not have a reserved seat for this workshop until you pay the registration fee_.
 Please make sure you pay within the time stated in that email, else you will lose your spot to someone on the waitlist.

-*NOTE: HMS Graduate Students may receive waivers on registration fees.
+> **NOTE*: HMS Graduate Students may receive waivers on registration fees.
 Please register and we’ll followup with you.

 <!-- This content will not appear in the rendered Markdown -->
 <!-- OLD